josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 ### Traffic Light Classifier

-To detect and classify the traffic lights in our camera images we use the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+The state of the traffic light in front of the car has to be extracted from the camera's images, both on the simulator and at the real site.
+Different methods of image recognition can be used.
+We decided to use Deep Learning in the form of a model pre-trained on the general task of object detection.
+While previously, in this Udacity nanodegree, we defined a model from scratch and trained it for traffic sign classification, object detection also includes the capability of locating an object within an image and delimiting its position on a bounding box.
+Only this way can we extract from the camera image the state of one or several traffic light within the landscape in front of us.

+Several Deep Learning methods for [object detection](https://en.wikipedia.org/wiki/Object_detection) have been developed by researchers.
+Two of the most popular methods are [R-CNN](https://arxiv.org/abs/1311.2524) (Regions with CNN), and [SSD](https://arxiv.org/abs/1512.02325) (Single Shot Detector).
+While R-CNN performs with higher accuracy than SSD, the latter is faster.
+Improved versions have been developed (Fast R-CNN, Faster R-CNN) but they are still slower than SSD.

+The Google's [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) provides a great framework to implement our traffic light classifier.
 This is a collection of pre-trained models, and high level subroutines that facilitate the use and fine-tuning of these models.
-The models are compiled in [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md), and mainly belong to two object detection methods: SSD (Single Shot Detector) and R-CNN (Regions with CNN).
+The models are compiled in [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md), belonging mainly to the SSD and Faster R-CNN.

 The utilities to use the models include: